Kathleen Scott: 1920s

-Scott visited Paris immediately the war ended and worked to promote the formation of the League of Nations.
+Scott visited Paris immediately after the war ended and worked to promote the formation of the League of Nations.
 She continued to receive considerable press coverage for her dignified manner as the widow of a national hero while continuing to work as a sculptor.
 She received numerous commissions for portraits, war memorials and regimental pieces and had three works shown at the Royal Academy in London in 1919.
 Throughout the inter-war years she had six significant solo exhibitions and continued to regularly show new works at the Royal Academy, with at least one piece shown there every year, except once, between 1920 and 1940.
 Early in 1920 she visited Italy and during 1921 undertook an extended trip to the United States, Panama, Cuba and Ecuador.
-During the early 1920s, along with many smaller pieces and statuettes, Scott made a large portrait bust of David Lloyd George, created the Thinking Soldier war memorial for Huntingdon and the large male nude, modelled by the 22 year old Arnold Lawrence, which is now outside the Scott Polar Research Institute in Cambridge.
+During the early 1920s, along with many smaller pieces and statuettes, Scott made a large portrait bust of David Lloyd George, created the Thinking Soldier war memorial for Huntingdon and the large male nude, modelled by the 22-year-old Arnold Lawrence, which is now outside the Scott Polar Research Institute in Cambridge.

 The Lawrence statue was one of several idealised sculptures of young male nudes that Scott created throughout her career.
 The Lawrence figure was originally designed by Scott as a war memorial and was exhibited several times at major exhibitions in London and Paris under different titles, such as Youth and These had most to give.
 Although it won a medal at the 1925 Paris Salon the work failed to sell and Scott donated it to the Scott Polar Research Institute in Cambridge.
 Despite initial opposition from the Institute's board of management, the statue now known as May Eternal Light Shine Upon Them, was erected on the forecourt of the Institute's new building in 1934 where it serves as a memorial to the 1911–1912 Antarctic Expedition.